 Use the Sun

+If possible, dry white clothing outside in the sun.
 The ultraviolet rays of sunlight will help to whiten the clothes.

 Cut back on the amount used and add a second rinse to remove as much of the residue as possible.

 Nothing Worked, Now What?

 As a last resort, if you love the clothing and can't get the yellow out, consider dyeing the fabric another color.
 Today's dyes are more colorfast than those of years past.
 You should be able to enjoy the garment for many more wearings.

 Environmental factors like the nicotine from cigarette smoke or greasy cooking residue can cause fabrics to yellow.
 Underarm yellowing on shirts happens due to a reaction between your antiperspirant and body salts.
 Clothes that are stored improperly can react with the acids in a cardboard box or wooden shelves and turn yellow.

 Chlorine bleach is great for cleaning and disinfecting but it can cause yellowing if overused or if used on white synthetic fibers like nylon, microfibers, or polyester.
 The bleach weakens the fibers and returns the synthetic polymers back to their original color, yellow.

 Even white fabrics made from natural fibers like cotton and linen can turn yellow if they are exposed to too much chlorine bleach.
 Overuse of chlorine bleach can also cause white clothes to yellow when hung in the sun to dry because the sun adds another layer of bleaching due to ultra-violet rays.

 And, if you are using too much detergent or fabric softener and not rinsing well, the high heat of the clothes dryer can "bake" the residue into the fibers and leave them grey or yellow.